Aviation engineering

-Aviation engineering is a branch of engineering which deals with airspace development, airport design, aircraft navigation technologies, and aerodrome planning.
+Aviation engineering is a branch of engineering that deals with airspace development, airport design, aircraft navigation technologies, and aerodrome planning.
 It also involves the formulation of public policy, regulations, aviation laws pertaining to airspace, airlines, airports, aerodromes and the conduct of air services agreements through treaty.

 This branch of engineering is distinct from aerospace engineering which deals with the development of aircraft and spacecraft.

 Airspace development

 The global airspace is divided into territorial airspace which then belongs to a country.
 Generally, airspace has to be engineered to benefit both military and civil users.
 Planning and designing airspace is important so as not to affect military operations and in order to designate air routes for commercial airlines to navigate freely without intervention by military authorities.
 For instance, not all of China can be used for commercial aeronautical navigation.
 Certain airspaces are designated as military-use only.
 Navigating outside commercial airspaces in the country may lead to the risk of the astrayed aircraft.

 In prior years, airspace has been limited to military and airmail services.
 The advancement in aerospace engineering brought to fore aircraft designs that lead to the development of commercial airliners.
 Governments around the world concluded air rights for their respective airlines and their corresponding aircraft.
 The government saw the economic potential of airspace as a state enterprise.
 This rise in the development of commercial aviation led to the study of the complexities of aircraft (plane) management, airport design and construction, international air services agreements (treaties).

 In recent years, the global airline industry has demanded that China should reform its aviation policies.